fusioncharts/dev_centre_docs/getting-started/java/your-first-chart-using-java.md

 * To specify the data format as JSON, we have set the `dataFormat` parameter to json.
 You can also provide the data in [XML format]({% site.baseurl %}/chart-guide/getting-started/using-xml-as-data-format '@@open-newtab').
 * The JSON data is embedded as the value of the `dataSource` parameter.

-Create a container using &lt;div&gt;, to render the chart.
+Create a container using &lt;div&gt; to render the chart.

 ```HTML
 <div id="chart"></div>